 “Yekaterinburg — the capital of chevrons.”
 Russia’s first museum of SVO patches opened in the Ural capital.

 Другие Новости Екатеринбурга (ЕКБ166)

 A man from Sverdlovsk deliberately ran over and killed a pedestrian to get sent to prison after an argument with his wife.
 A man from Sverdlovsk deliberately ran over and killed a pedestrian to get sent to prison after an argument with his wife.
 The Prigorodny District Court of Nizhny Tagil found a 40-year-old local resident guilty of murder after he deliberately ran over a woman at a pedestrian crossing.
+In Yekaterinburg, five plots a year will be allocated for renovation.
+In Yekaterinburg, five plots a year will be allocated for renovation.
+The Yekaterinburg administration plans to provide five plots per year over the next five years for integrated territory development projects.
+This conclusion follows from the program “Management of Urban Development Activities and Increasing the Efficiency of Use of Urban Territories” for 2026–30, approved by Mayor Orlov.
 A court in Yekaterinburg refused to reduce the punishment of a young teacher for violence during a lesson.
 A court in Yekaterinburg refused to reduce the punishment of a young teacher for violence during a lesson.
 The Akademichesky District Court of Yekaterinburg dismissed the appeal against the sentence of physics teacher Sergey Perminov, who was convicted of using physical violence against a pupil and sentenced to community service and ordered to pay the pupil substantial monetary compensation.
 A popular store in central Yekaterinburg has closed.
 A popular store in central Yekaterinburg has closed.
 In the center of Yekaterinburg, at 2 Lenina Street, a Red & White chain store has closed.
 A sign reading "The store is closed forever" appeared on the store's doors earlier.
-In Yekaterinburg, an SUV crashed into a pole at high speed — photo In Yekaterinburg, an SUV crashed into a pole at high speed — photo Serious crash at the exit from Mashinnaya onto Tkachey.
-On the turn the car skidded over the curb, spun, crashed into a pole and knocked down a pedestrian crossing sign.
-An elderly man was at the wheel.
-He may have become ill while driving.
 A criminal case has been opened after dogs attacked a schoolgirl in Sverdlovsk.
 A criminal case has been opened after dogs attacked a schoolgirl in Sverdlovsk.
 The head of the Investigative Committee, Alexander Bastrykin, instructed that a report be submitted on the progress of the criminal case under the article on negligence in connection with the attack by a pack of stray dogs on a girl in Nizhny Tagil.
-In Nizhny Tagil, the police department moved into its own building after 30 years of operating out of a residential building.
-In Nizhny Tagil, the police department moved into its own building after 30 years of operating out of a residential building.
-A long-awaited housewarming was held at Police Department No. 20 of the Municipal Directorate of the Ministry of Internal Affairs of Russia "Nizhnetagilskoye," the website of the Ministry of Internal Affairs reports.
-Officers of Police Department No. 20, which serves the Galyano-Gorbunovsky residential district, have moved into their own two-story building.
+Yekaterinburg residents complained about the lack of mobile internet.
+Yekaterinburg residents complained about the lack of mobile internet.
+In Yekaterinburg, mobile internet was not working on November 12.
+Thus, MTS customers could only load VKontakte, Yandex Music and MTS's own services.

+“Yekaterinburg — the capital of chevrons.”
+Russia’s first museum of SVO patches opened in the Ural capital.